nightblade9/steam-review-checker/README.md

 # Setup

-You'll need Python 3 and NodeJS.
+You'll need Python 3 and NodeJS
+- Running `python` and `node` from the terminal should work.
+- If you're using `py.exe` instead, you'll need to update `main.py` to specify that command instead.

-- Open up `config.json` and put your Steam app IDs in it.
+First, create a new `config.json` file in the repository root directory, and put your Steam app IDs in it:
-- Run `npm i` from the `web` directory to fetch all npm packages
-- Run `npm build` and make sure it builds fine

-Run `python main.py` to run the web application.
-It builds, runs, and starts the web-server.

-Sample `config.json`:
 ```json
 {
     "appIds": [ 667510, 1342600 ]
 }
 ```

+Build the web application:

+- Open a terminal and browse to the `web` directory
+- Run `npm i` to fetch all npm packages
+- Run `npm run build` and make sure it builds fine

+Build the Python application:

+- Run `pip install -r requirements.txt` to install necessary pip packages
+- Run `python main.py` to run the web application.

+It builds, runs, fetches game data, and starts the web-server.
+You can open a browser to `localhost:8000` to see the dashboard.

 # Development Environment